bubblebee37/2023_BBBRNAseq/README.md

 Author: Kyungha Kim (bubblebee@unist.ac.kr)

 ## Introduction
 This repository provides the analysis process of RNA-seq data from the blood-brain barrier (BBB) endothelial cells.
 The cells were isolated from the transwell and the microfluidic chip.
-Each experiment has three biological replicates and the total sample number is six.
+Each experiment has three biological replicates.

 ## Step 1.
 Pre-process & align the RNA-seq data to the reference.
 > To start the RNA-seq data processing, install the trimmomatic and the STAR aligner.